mathjax/MathJax-docs/web/configuration.rst

 Actions coming before the :meth:`MathJax.startup.defaultReady()` call are run before any initialization has been done.
-In particular, this is before any inpout or output jax are created, so this is where customization of the MathJax object definitions could be performed.
+In particular, this is before any input or output jax are created, so this is where customization of the MathJax object definitions could be performed.
-For example, you could modify the configuration blocks at this point, or you could create subclasses of the MathJax objects that override some of thier methods to produce custom behavior, and then register those subclasses with MathJax so they will be used in place of the originals.
+For example, you could modify the configuration blocks at this point, or you could create subclasses of the MathJax objects that override some of their methods to produce custom behavior, and then register those subclasses with MathJax so they will be used in place of the originals.